 A country of striking religious diversity and ancient traditions, Korea has also become a leader in contemporary East Asian culture (Korean "Wave"), and brands such as Samsung and Hyundai have become internationally recognized.

 In addition to the coursework at Yonsei, students will take one field trip course and participate on field trips led by Dr. Bumyoung Choi, REALC's Korean language instructor.
 These excursions will be organized around "discovery questions" associated with prominent UNESCO sites such as, Gyeongju, capital of Shilla kingdom, Haeinsa with Tripitaka, Ganghwa dolmen sites and palaces in Seoul.
 Students will also have special sessions with leaders of contemporary Korea, religious and business leaders, and heads of NGO's and will tour places like the Korean National Museum, the Demilitarized Zone between South and North Korea and Samsung Inc. Students will also experience historical and modern Korea with its diversity of Buddhism, Confucianism and Christianity in quiet temples and vibrant metro cities.
 To find out more about study abroad experience in Korea please watch the Korea Study Abroad video.

-: All students take KRN 273R: the field course from Dr. Choi, and choose one course each from Korean Language classes and from the available special topics classes for a total of 8 Emory credit hours.
+Courses: All students take KRN 273R: the field course from Dr. Choi, and choose one course each from Korean Language classes and from the available special topics classes for a total of 8 Emory credit hours.
 Summer program credits can be used to satisfy Korean Minor, East Asian Studies and other cross-listed major and minor requirements.

 Course 1: KRN 273R Understand Korean Culture and History through Field Trip

 NOTE: This course fulfills elective requirements for the Korean Minor, and East Asian Studies major.